adgaudio/Bin/README.markdown

-This repo contains some useful tools and mini projects.
+This repo contains some useful tools and projects.

 projects:

+* **Fixture Factory** - Automate Django fixture creation with this library.
+The project is inspired by factoryboy and currently used by the HunchWorks project

 * **IPython Scripting** - Write scripts that utilize IPython syntax and take advantage of the full IPython feature set.
 Including shell integration, lazy syntax, magic functions and aliases, input and output history, etc.